graphaware/neo4j-framework/tests/README.md

 Note: if your pom.xml inherits from a parent that brings in a Jetty version (e.g. if you're using Spring Boot), please put the following in your `<properties>` section:
-`<jetty.version>9.0.5.v20130815</jetty.version>`
+`<jetty.version>9.2.1.v20140609</jetty.version>`

 <a name="graphunit"/>
 ### GraphUnit

-[`GraphUnit`](http://graphaware.com/site/framework/latest/apidocs/com/graphaware/test/unit/GraphUnit.html) is a single class with two `public static` methods intended for easy unit-testing of code that somehow manipulates data in the Neo4j graph database.
+[`GraphUnit`](http://graphaware.com/site/framework/latest/apidocs/com/graphaware/test/unit/GraphUnit.html) is a single class with a few `public static` methods intended for easy unit-testing of code that somehow manipulates data in the Neo4j graph database.
 It allows to assert the correct state of the database after the code has been run, using Cypher `CREATE` statements.

 The first method `public static void assertSameGraph(GraphDatabaseService database, String sameGraphCypher)` is used to verify